maminech/aminoss_photography/PLATFORM_FIXES_PLAN.md

 # 🔧 Platform Fixes & Improvements Plan

 ## Overview
-Comprehensive fixes requested by user for the Aminoss Photography platform.
+Comprehensive fixes requested by user for the Innov8 Production platform.

 ---